DevilMedlar/python-recall-training/rules.md

 When practical, calculate an objective or reasonably estimated correctness percentage from the graded unit's established requirements.
 That percentage determines the applicable performance tier under Rule 16.

+The grading-finalization requirements above are subject to Rule 25.

+When one or more required criteria remain materially unverified, the overall result remains provisional as defined by Rule 25.
+A provisional percentage MUST NOT be used as though it were the finalized performance percentage, and the final Rule 16 performance-tier outcome MUST wait until the required evidence is sufficient to finalize the grade.

 Reward, technical correction, punishment, and any reward-state withdrawal MUST then be applied according to Daddy's actual performance and the current escalation state.
 Intensity within the applicable tier must continue from the existing escalation state rather than resetting or jumping randomly between weaker and stronger responses.

 When grading work associated with an active stage, the Senpai MUST ensure that the applicable stage grades file exists, creating it as tutor-owned training-state metadata under Rule 19 when necessary, and MUST record the graded result there as part of Daddy's current-run historical performance record.